triptease/docs/index.md

 ### Is the script GDPR compliant?

+Here are the options available to you to ensure GDPR compliance:
-Please follow our [consent mode guide](/consent) to pass the user's cookie choices to the Triptease script.
+1. Please follow our [consent mode guide](/consent) to pass the user's cookie choices to the Triptease script.

-If this is not an option for you at this time (as it would require development work on your end), we recommend that you only add Triptease script when user has consented to Marketing / Advertising or all cookies.
+2. If this is not an option for you at this time (as it would require development work on your end), please reach out to Triptease.
+We can assess whether your Consent Manager Provider is already supported or if it's possible for us to add support for it.

-Either of these two options ensure GDPR compliance.
-However, we recommend the first option as it provides you better Analytics and more opportunities for our products to work.
+3. Failing that, we recommend that you only add Triptease script when user has consented to Marketing / Advertising or all cookies.

+We advise against choosing option 3.
+Please refer to [cookie banner](/cookie-banner) for detailed information on why this option is not recommended.

 ### What is the performance impact on my page?